Skip to main content

 Looking at the future

 The future looks quite bright for Kotliners in this respect.
-For a few versions now, the language includes context receivers, which would allow a cleaner design for what we are describing using subtyping.
+For a few versions now, the language includes _context parameters, which would allow a cleaner design for what we are describing using subtyping.
 Using context receiver, we're able to state:

 fun User.saveInDb() { ... }

-and inject the values by simply nesting the calls to db
+and inject the values by simply nesting the calls to db and stdoutLogger, or simply using the context function.

 Contexts, effects, algebras